 The thing is, there is great representation out there.
 It might require some searching, but it’s out there.
 To unquestioningly accept any-and-every form of representation means dismissing and devaluing the fantastic stuff already out there.
 Representation of marginalized groups in YA lit shouldn’t simply be a matter of putting a check mark next to the diversity box.
 It shouldn’t involve stereotypes, exotification or cultural appropriation.
 It can and should be done right.

 I’ll be the first to admit that I’m an incredibly lazy when it comes to reading.
 I’m my English professor’s worst nightmare — a passive reader.
 When I read, I let the words wash over me and think of nothing but the story until I’m finished.
-When people ask me for book recs, my answers are vague — “You should read this book, because it’s … cute?
-There’s a hot guy with a six-pack?”
-I barely even remember the books I read — that’s how lazy a reader I am.
 Nonetheless, I’ve been trying to become a more proactive reader and question the things I read.

 A while back, I reviewed Eleanor and Park.
 I was all ready to cheer for the wild success of a book with a Korean American hero and love interest.
-But when I read Eleanor and Park, I was a teensy bit troubled by the racism vibes — I attributed this to the POV of the heroine Eleanor and her good-intentioned-yet-ignorant views, and thought little of it.
+But when I read Eleanor and Park, I was a bit troubled by the racism vibes — I attributed this to the POV of the heroine Eleanor and her good-intentioned-yet-ignorant views, and ignored my discomfort.

 Still, I wanted to cheer for the success of a book with a Korean American boy as the hero and a lower class girl as the heroine.
 Wouldn’t pointing out the problematic elements of the book do more harm than good?